julzaza/wildwitchherbs/_posts/2026-01-19-balkan-courtship-love-rites.md

 - **[Women’s Herbal Life Stages in Folk Medicine](/womens-herbs-life-stages-folk-medicine/)**

 The goal: readiness for union, pregnancy, and social integration rather than immediate conception.

 ---

+## Frequently Asked Questions Balkan Courtship Rights

+### Were these rituals meant to make someone fall in love?
+No. Balkan courtship rites were designed to increase *visibility, favor, and readiness* rather than force affection.
+Naming or targeting a specific person was considered dangerous and socially unacceptable.

+### Could unmarried women safely perform these rites?
+Yes.
+These practices were widely known, tolerated, and often guided by older women in the community.
+When done according to seasonal rules, they carried little social or spiritual risk.

+### Why was silence so important in courtship rituals?
+Silence prevented gossip, obsession, and premature exposure.
+Speaking too early was believed to dissipate the ritual’s effect or turn desire into fixation.

+### Were these rituals considered witchcraft?
+Not in their original context.
+They belonged to folk religion and women’s seasonal knowledge.
+Only coercive or secretive practices crossed into what villages labeled as dangerous magic.

+### Why were certain herbs avoided?
+Plants like wormwood, mandrake, and henbane were associated with domination, obsession, or liminal forces.
+Using them for courtship was believed to invite illness, social punishment, or spiritual imbalance.

+### Are these practices still done today?
+Rarely in formal ritual form, but fragments survive as “traditions” — spring washing, herb gathering, fasting, and symbolic acts whose meanings are no longer explained aloud.

+---